Last updated

 Burla is open-source cluster-compute software designed to be self-hosted in the cloud.

 To use Burla you must have a cluster running that the client knows about.
 Currently, our library is hardcoded to only call our free public cluster (cluster.burla.dev) which we've deployed to make Burla easy for anyone to try.
-This cluster is currently configured to run 16 nodes, each with 32 cpus & 128G ram.
+Follow our quickstart to use this cluster.

 Burla clusters are multi-tenant/ can run many jobs from separate users.
-Nodes in a burla cluster are single-tenant/ your job will never be on the same machine as another job.
+Nodes in a burla cluster are single-tenant/ separate jobs never share a VM.
 Click here to learn more about how burla-clusters work.

 Questions?
 Schedule a call with us, or email jake@burla.dev.
 We're always happy to talk.